In January it's so nice

 Growing up, my dad -- a lifelong and inveterate soup-maker -- made chicken with rice soup regularly for a couple of reasons: a. chicken was cheap and great soup material and b. he was from the south: rice (over potatoes) was a more typical starch choice.
 And while I've always adored it, I only in the last few years have begun making chicken-wild rice soup.
 Living in Minnesota, wild rice -- hand-harvested wild rice -- was a mainstay and one of the state's tastiest and most famous edible products.

 Wild Rice is the grain of a reed-like aquatic plant (Zizania palustris), which is unrelated to rice.
 It is grown in the United States and also in Canada.
 The grains are long, slender and black, with a distinctive earthy, nutty flavor.
 It is available in three different grades, giant, which is a very long grain and the best quality, fancy, which is a medium grain and of lesser quality and select, which is a short grain.
 Wild Rice is an annual grass which grows naturally in many Northern Minnesota and Wisconsin lakes.
 The Chippewa word for grain of berry is "min."
 The word “mano”, meaning good, makes "manomin" (good berry).
 Wild rice was known by this name “manomin” to the Chippewa's and to most of the early white explorers and settlers of the Upper Mississippi Valley.
 Throughout the years, there have been 60 popular names identified for wild rice.
 English terms were numerous but the most commonly accepted name became wild rice.
 By whatever name, many of the Indigenous Peoples of North America consider the "wild" varieties of lake and river wild rice to be "A Gift from the Great Spirit...the Creator Himself", spiritually sacred and therefore distinct from the "cultivated" or "farm grown" varieties.
-Today, the "wild" varieties and the "cultivated" or "farm grown" varieties of wild rice remain an especially important crop for both lake and river producers and modern day farmers.
+Today, the "wild" varieties and the "cultivated" or "farm grown" varieties of wild rice remain an especially important crop for both lake and river producers and modern day farmers.--Moose Lake Wild Rice

 At church soup suppers, Chicken-Wild Rice Soup played a large role and never missed being on the menu.
 I fell in love with it and, borrowing a recipe from famous cook and soup maker Pat Veum-Smith, I began experimenting.
 A simplified turkey version is in my upcoming book (truly is going to be published soon), but last night I came up with this tweaked potful and thought I'd share it on a cold and blustery Colorado day.
 I had begun a pot of chicken noodle soup for a sick neighbor and realized I had enough chicken and vegetables for two pots of soup, but not enough noodles.
 Rifling through the cupboards, I came up with a packet of wild rice purchased last fall in Minnesota.
 Manna from heaven.
 The rest you see below.